swup/docs/src/docs/getting-started/upgrading.md

 If you're upgrading from swup 2, see [Upgrading from swup 2 to 3](/getting-started/upgrading-v3/).

-## New features and breaking changes
+## New features

-Swup 4 introduces new features to become more customizable and easier to work with.
-Some of the highlights are a new [hook system](#new-hook-system), a global [context object](#context-object), and built-in [scroll support](#scroll-support).
-Some of these are breaking changes and will require modifications to projects using swup.
-Please review the changes and modify your site where necessary.
+Swup 4 introduces new features to become more customizable and enable advanced use cases.
+Some of the highlights are a new hook system, a global context object, and built-in scroll support.
+See the [release announcement](/announcements/swup-4/) for a full list of everything that's new.

+## Breaking changes

+There are breaking changes in this release that will require modifications to projects using swup.
+If you only use swup for simple page transitions, you might not need to touch your code.
+However, if you make use of events, custom transitions or overwrite methods on the swup instance, you might want to take some more time to review these changes below and modify your site where necessary.

 ## Install the latest version